OSIRIS-REx: Launch

 The launch was on 8 September 2016 at 23:05 UTC on a United Launch Alliance Atlas V 411 from Cape Canaveral, Space Launch Complex 41.
 The 411 rocket configuration consists of a RD-180 powered first stage with a single AJ-60A solid fuel booster, and a Centaur upper stage.
 OSIRIS-REx separated from the launch vehicle 55 minutes after ignition.
-The launch was declared "exactly perfect" by the mission's principal investigator, with no anomalies worked before or during launch.
+The launch was declared "exactly perfect" by the mission's principal investigator, with no anomalies before or during launch.

-Cruise
+Cruise phase

 OSIRIS-REx entered the cruise phase shortly after separation from the launch vehicle, following successful solar panel deployment, propulsion system initiation, and establishment of a communication link with Earth.
 Its hyperbolic escape speed from Earth was about 5.41 km/s.
 On 28 December 2016, the spacecraft successfully performed its first deep space maneuver to change its velocity by 431 m/s using 354 kg of fuel.
 An additional, smaller firing of its thrusters on 18 January 2017 further refined its course for an Earth gravity assist on 22 September 2017.
 The cruise phase lasted until its encounter with Bennu in December 2018, after which it entered its science and sample collection phase.